Review: Eta and Zeta!

 Total Score: (43/50)

 Can I pair this Legioss with an existing Tread toy?
 No. Will Sentinel make a Tread toy?
-There are slots in the bottom of the feet that’d I’d wager are meant to tab into little pegs on a Tread to keep the Legioss level so it’s definitely a consideration.
-Sentinel has been positive on the prospect but the Legioss needs to sell really well to get the idea past the accountants.
+There are slots in the bottom of the feet that’d I’d wager are meant to tab into little pegs on a Tread so it’s definitely a consideration.
+Sentinel has been positive on the prospect but the Legioss needs to sell well to get the idea past the accountants.
 Fortunately, this toy is good… really good.
-Even with the nitpicks I’ve pointed out, it easily exceeds all previous Legioss toys.
-If Sentinel can do the very minor tweaks necessary to fix those tolerance issues, this thing will be a JOY to own.
-Sell all four of your old Toynami MPCs, Aoshima, CM’s, or Evolution Toys Legiosses and buy one Sentinel Legioss, you won’t regret it.
+Even the Eta toy, with all its first release issues, easily exceeds all previous Legioss toys.
+The Zeta toy truly delivered on the promise of the design.
+Sell all four of your old Toynami MPCs, Aoshima, CM’s, or Evolution Toys Legioss toys and buy one Sentinel Legioss, you won’t regret it.
 Keep your old Gakken 1/35 scale toy though… it might not be as cool as this toy but it was a high point that took 35 years to best.